jangler/faunatone/docs/commands.md

 channel until a number of beats after the note off.
 This directive does not affect notes that have already been turned off.

+**MIDI channel range...** - Insert a MIDI channel range directive.
+This specifies the minimum and maximum MIDI channel numbers that this virtual channel will use, value range 1 to 16.
+This will force multiple notes to play on the same MIDI channel if necessary.

 ## Edit

 **Go to beat...** - Scroll to a given beat (integers not required) without